 The Sailboat retrospective is a well-known and well-used retro – and for good reason.
 It’s easy to grasp, visually interesting and can be applied to just about any team or situation to reflect on their team journey.

 You’ll present the team with an image of a boat sailing to a paradise island, with forces helping it along as well as holding it back.
 The team can then reflect on their own journey and contribute their thoughts towards this visualisation.
 The common themes become clear and you can easily help steer them towards ownership of their grande voyage.

-Explain that the boat represents the team on their journey, and the paradise island represents the teams end goal.
+Explain that the sailboat represents the team on their journey, and the paradise island represents the teams end goal.
 This should be an easy start, but ask the team to jot down on post-its what they believe is their end goal.

 Next, explain that the wind blowing the sails towards the island represents all the good stuff that’s helping the team along.
 Leave it open to interpretation and ask them to write their thoughts on post-its and stick them on the gust of wind.